SJTU-ViSYS/M2DGR/README.md

 ## 2.Dataset Sequences

+**At this stage we only make sequence lift04 public for test.And we will publish all the sequences at proper time.**

 <div align=center>

 <img src="https://github.com/sjtuyinjie/mypics/blob/main/dynamic.gif" width="500px">
 </div>

-**At this stage we make sequence lift04 public for test.Afterwards we will publish all the sequences.**

 ### 2.1 Outdoors